nural7h/Forum_Assignment3/README.md

 <h2>🍰 Contribution:</h2>

-This assigment was made with the collaboration with : <a href="https://github.com/nural7h" target="_blank">Nural Hasan</a>
+This assigment was made with the collaboration of : <a href="https://github.com/nural7h" target="_blank">Nural Hasan</a>